dhq-boiler/rails-clipboard-helper/README.md

 ## Features

 - Easy text copying to clipboard
+- **No JavaScript setup required** - works out of the box with inline JavaScript
+- Link-style button design (no borders, no background)
 - Customizable styles
 - Uses modern Clipboard API
-- Visual feedback on successful copy
+- Visual feedback on successful copy (icon and color change)

 ## Installation